shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 "Goodnight," they all whispered.

 The crickets outside and the calls of the night birds sang them softly to sleep.
 But while they slept, their mother, Chieftess Awoomoon, was wide awake.
-She hiked outside the village to a tall lonely rock jutting out of a grassy field.
+She hiked outside the village to a tall, lonely rock jutting out of a grassy field.
 There, she howled at the night moon, waiting patiently for its sliver self to wax full.

 "Oh, Wolf of the Moon," she howled sorrowfully.
 "My daughter is in distress, and I fear that she may soon know the truth.
 Please guide her through it, so that she may be steadfast in her faith, and remain on the narrow path to your lunar paradise."